 Program

-- choose up to 10 ECTS outside of DATA AI courses with at most 5 ECTS in non-math/CS topics
+- choose up to 10 ECTS outside of DATA AI courses with at most 5 ECTS in non-math/computer science topics

 M2 year